rhkarls/rhkarls.github.io/projects.md

 [sondera on pypi](https://pypi.org/project/sondera/)

 sondera is a python package providing clients for accessing Swedish hydrology and meteorology related open data.
-Currently supports SMHI metobs and hydroobs API for meteorological and hydrological observations, and basic support for SGU groundwater levels.
+Currently supports SMHI open data APIs metobs and hydroobs for meteorological and hydrological observations, and basic support for SGU groundwater levels.

-sondera is currently at a very early stage.
+sondera is currently at a very early stage, but functional for basic retrival of data.
 ## gohbv
 [gohbv repository](https://github.com/rhkarls/gohbv)

 This is a go (golang) implementation of the HBV hydrological model.
 The aim of this project was to learn go.
-The current state is quite rough, but the model works.
+The current state is quite rough, but the model is functional.

 Future plan is to provide a cli for gohbv and make the model more user friendly.